iCliniq Logo

 Hello doctor,

 I am a 53-year-old female.
 My BMI is 21.
-I have multiple complex symptoms over time, especially polyarthralgia, maculopapular body rashes, hypertension, photosensitivity, tension headaches, fatigue, bone and body pain, numerous infections in kidney, chest, ears, mouth, nose, bladder, suspected sepsis, SIRS, bacteriosis, tachycardia with bursitis.
+I have multiple complex symptoms over time, especially polyarthralgia, maculopapular body rashes, hypertension, photosensitivity, tension headaches, fatigue, bone and body pain, numerous infections in the kidney, chest, ears, mouth, nose, and bladder, suspected sepsis, SIRS, bacteriosis, and tachycardia with bursitis.

-Elevated plasma viscosity, D-dimer, IgA, diagnosed MGUS with kappa lambda light chain M spike protein 2.9, eosinophilia, neutropenia, monocytosis, stomatocytes, epithelial cells, rouleaux formation, eosinophilia mild, and three small liver lesions with 1 cm tumor, mitral heart irregularity.
+My reports show elevated plasma viscosity, D-dimer, IgA, diagnosed MGUS with kappa lambda light chain M spike protein 2.9, eosinophilia, neutropenia, monocytosis; stomatocytes; epithelial cells, rouleaux formation, mild eosinophilia, and three small liver lesions with a 0.3-inch tumour, mitral heart irregularity.
 All continuing after five blood panels, neutrophil shift 0.7 continues dropping.
-TSH and T4 borderline, other results are broadly normal.
+TSH and T4 borderline; other results are broadly normal.

-Urine negative Bench Jones but elevated adrenaline.
+Urine negative, but elevated adrenaline.
 Negative RF, RA.
 No immunity irregularities and mild vitamin D deficiency.

 Hello,